-- 1. Connect a cable between a serial port (or serial/USB adapter) on your laptop and port COM2 on the flow computer. - 2.
-Launch Field Tools and add a new serial connection for this device; this launches FBxConnect configuration software.
-(If you already have an existing saved serial connection for this device in Field Tools, just double-click on it in the Connections list.) - 3.
-Log into the flow computer if prompted. - 4.
-Use the FBxConnect configuration software to view or change any desired parameters. - 5.
-When finished, log off the flow computer and disconnect the cable from its serial port.
+- 1. Connect a Category 5 shielded cable between an Ethernet port on your laptop and an Ethernet switch for your network. - 2.
+Connect a Category 5 shielded cable between your Ethernet switch and the Ethernet port on the flow computer. - 3.
+Launch Field Tools and add an IP connection for the device then click Connect to start the FBxConnect software.
+(If you already have an existing saved IP connection for this device in Field Tools, just double-click on it in the Connections list.) - 4.
+Log into the flow computer if prompted. - 5.
+Use the FBxConnect software to view/change any desired parameters. - 6.
+When finished, log off from the flow computer and disconnect the cable.

-3.2.3 Communicating with a Laptop Wirelessly with FBxWifi
+4.2.4 Communicating with a Laptop Wirelessly with FBxWifi

-You must have purchased the flow computer with the optional FBxWifi communications feature to connect to a laptop PC wirelessly.
+You must have purchased the flow computer with the optional FBxWifi communcations feature to connect to a laptop PC wirelessly.
 Additionally:

-- Wi-Fi[®] must be configured and working on your laptop PC. - Your laptop PC must have Field Tools software with FBxConnect installed. - You must know a valid username/password combination for the flow computer. - You must know the name of the wireless network and the security key required to connect to it. - Your laptop PC must be within line-of-sight with either the front display of the flow computer or of an external antenna for the FBxWifi communications module. - If the flow computer is not awake, you must wake it up first.
-(See Section 3.3)
+- Wi-Fi® must be configured and working on your laptop PC. - Your laptop PC must have Field Tools software with FBxConnect installed. - You must know a valid username/password combination for the flow computer. - You must know the name of the wireless network and the security key required to connect to it. - Your laptop PC must be within line-of-sight with either the front display of the flow computer or of an external antenna for the FBxWifi communications module. - If the flow computer is not awake, you must wake it up first.
+(See Section 4.3)